 What Are the Signs & Symptoms of Juvenile Myelomonocytic Leukemia?

-- feel tired and weak because of anemia and infections
+- feel very tired or weak

 How Is Juvenile Myelomonocytic Leukemia Diagnosed?

 Doctors check for leukemia with special tests.
 These include:

 - Blood tests.
 Tests such as a complete blood count, liver function and kidney function panels, and blood chemistry tests can give important information about the number of normal blood cells in the body and how well the organs are working.
 The shapes and sizes of the blood cells are checked with a microscope.

 - Imaging studies.
 These may include an X-ray, CT scan, MRI, or ultrasound.
 Doctors use these to rule out other causes of symptoms, or look for a mass of leukemia cells in the chest that can affect breathing or blood circulation.

 - Bone marrow aspiration and biopsy.
 For this procedure, a child gets medicine to sleep and be comfortable.
 The doctor then puts a needle into a large bone, usually the hip, and removes a small amount of bone marrow.
 A lab does these tests on the bone marrow sample:

 - Flow cytometry tests.
 Doctors carefully look at the cancer cells and figure out the type and subtype of the leukemia.
 This is important because treatment varies among different types of leukemia.

 - Genetic tests.
 By looking carefully at the blood or bone marrow, doctors check for changes in the genes.
 This can help them figure out the best treatment.